opt-out-tools/model-online-misogyny/.dvc/USING_DVC.md

 A generic modification of the pipeline should focus on the Python source code in the `src` folder, most notably `featurize.py` or `train.py`.

-To have a closer look at the pipeline setup, investigate the DVC files in the `stages` folder or run:
+To have a closer look at the pipeline setup, read the DVC files in the `stages` folder or run:

 ```bash
 dvc pipeline show --ascii -c stages/train.py